 What are the changes with Fee Payment Due Dates?

-Beginning Fall 2014, there are only two fee payment due dates each semester.
+There are only two fee payment due dates each semester.
 Basically, one due date is at the beginning of the semester and the other is midway through the semester.
-Payment for classes added after the due date are due immediately.
+Payment for classes added after the due date are due immediately upon registration.

 Each semester could have up to nine parts of term.
 Each part of term will fall into either the first half of the semester or the second half of the semester, depending on the start date.
 Each half of the semester will have a different due date.